wp-plugins/the-publisher-desk/readme.txt

 Visit http://www.publisherdesk.com to read more about the company and email us at info [at] publisherdesk [dot] com

 == Changelog ==

+= 1.0.11 =
+* Adding support for Ad.com Always On tags

 = 1.0.10 =
 * Adding support for OpenX